Who may make a nomination?

 - The group has public liability insurance or any other relevant insurance required for its work.

-Groups involved in fundraising activities are eligible for the Award if their fundraising activity:
+Groups involved in fundraising activities are eligible for the Award if their work extends beyond fundraising and the fundraising activity:

 - involves volunteers.